sisu-network/docs/docs/learn/sisu-mpc-bridge.md

 What happens if some nodes are offine at the signing phase?

 Another benefit of TSS is that it allows the t-of-n nodes singing models which requires only **any t** nodes out of n to be online at the signing phase.
 For example, if our TSS scheme is 15-of-20, we can tolerate up to any 5 nodes to be offline to produce a valid signature.

+TSS supports both ECDSA and EDDSA, two cryptography scheme that are used by most network.
+On theory, Sisu is capable of producing signature for any blockchain.